Colony Wars: Vengeance

-Colony Wars: Vengeance is a space combat simulator video game developed and released by Psygnosis for the PlayStation during 1998, and sequel to the original Colony Wars, released the previous year.
+Colony Wars: Vengeance is a 1998 space combat simulator video game developed and published by Psygnosis for the PlayStation.
+It is a sequel to the original Colony Wars, released the previous year.
 In this game, players complete space combat missions using preselected starships equipped with various weapons.
 The game features multiple paths of missions and outcomes, depending on the player's performance.
 The game retains the win-lose scenario styling of its predecessor, only now the player controls a pilot, Mertens, who has enlisted in the Colonial Navy.

 Gameplay

 Players do combat in mostly space missions using one of four Colonial Navy starfighters.
 Each starfighter carries a certain combination of energy weapons, missiles or torpedoes, and a number of units are equipped with nonlethal EMP cannons.
 The player can also use countermeasures to shake off inbound enemy missiles or use a grapple gun to capture targets of importance.
-The game introduces the ability to upgrade the starfighters' attributes in terms of engine power, maneuverability, shield capacity, and afterburner duration through points collected after every mission.
-The game's heads-up display also introduces a lead pursuit indicator to assist the player in targeting the enemy with cannon shots.
+The game introduces the ability to upgrade the starfighters' attributes in terms of engine power, maneuverability, shield capacity, and afterburner duration through power pods collected after missions.
+The heads-up display also introduces a lead pursuit indicator to assist the player in targeting the enemy with cannon shots.

 Missions set in planetary atmospheres are available for the first time in the series, with players getting to pilot the Navy's Spook drop ship.
 Some missions may involve the player facing giant League boss machines called "Sentinels".

 The stages are divided into several "Acts" with a number of missions each.
 Multiple paths and outcomes are available throughout the game, depending on the player's performance.
 Completing or failing missions does not always define the ultimate success or failure of the campaign, and certain missions are turning points which can affect the game's plot.

 The player's combat record is visible in the "Pilot Statistics" menu.